gitter-badger/ethvtx/README.md

 You can broadcast **transactions**, adding the transaction hash in the store.
 Information and status will be fetched and provided directly from the redux store.
 You can also only provide a transaction hash and informations about it will be fetched too.

+You can fetch informations about **accounts**.
+The store will fetch the balance, the transaction count and will tell if the address is a contract or not.
+By default, the coinbase is added.
+You can dynamically add any account and the polling engine will start fetching its informations.

 ## Installation

 ## React Usage